tylermercer/personal-website/src/content/posts/software/unlaunching.md

 The emotional deadening, detached worldview, and semi-addicted cognition I experienced did more than just limit my progress on Innerhelm.
 It affected all areas of life.
 Notably, I was less present as a father, husband, and friend.

 Writing, on the other hand, changes how I think, how I see the world, how I relate to others, and who I am.
-An example is the aforementioned essay on faith: the ideas and connections that I formed as I thought through and refined that essay have changed how I apply the concepts of faith, uncertainty, and humility in my day-to-day life.
-Innerhelm has had similar effects, leading me to discover new conceptual tools with which I could interact meaningfully with the world.
+An example is the aforementioned essay, in which I wrote about uncertainty and faith.
+The ideas and connections that I formed as I thought through and refined that essay have changed how I apply the concepts of faith, uncertainty, and humility in my day-to-day life.
+Innerhelm has had similar effects, leading me to discover new conceptual tools with which I can interact meaningfully with the world.

 But, because of the mutual exclusion between writing and app-development modes of thought, I was totally locked out of those benefits while I was working on Logwise.